pandey-ankit/coherence-new/lab3/lab3.md

 In this lab, you will:

-* Add Map Events on the customers cache to show when data has been modified
+* Add MapListeners on the customers cache to show when data has been modified
-* Add Entry Event, (Partitioned Cache Events) to modify data as it is being updated
+* Add Synchronous EventInterceptors, (Partitioned Cache Events) to modify data as it is being updated

-> Note: there are other events in the Live Events area which we do not cover in this labe, including the following:
+> Note: there are other events in the Live Events area which we do not cover in this lab, including the following:
 > * Partitioned Cache Lifecycle Events - A set of events that represent the operations for creating a cache, destroying a cache, and clearing all entries from a cache.
 > * Partitioned Service Events - A set of events that represent the operations being performed by a partitioned service.
 Partitioned service events include both partition transfer events and partition transaction events.
 Partition transfer events are related to the movement of partitions among cluster members.
 Partition transaction events are related to changes that may span multiple caches and are performed within the context of a single request.
 > * Lifecycle Events - A set of events that represent the activation and disposal of a ConfigurableCacheFactory instance.